kevin-tran-tech/Google-Cybersecurity/README.md

 ## Overview

 I have successfully completed the **Google Cybersecurity Professional Certificate** through Coursera.
-This program covered essential cybersecurity topics and hands-on projects designed to prepare me for entry-level roles in cybersecurity.
+This program covered foundational cybersecurity topics and included hands-on projects designed to prepare me for exploring more advanced topics in computer security.

 ## 🛠️ Skills Developed
 At the end of this program, I have developed the following skills: